-When you reach the top floor, by stairs or by the rickety lift, take a second to look down the stairwell before you head into the gallery: a beautiful cascade of blue and purple falls downwards like an excited flock of birds, in an installation woven by Sheffield-based artist Seiko Kinoshita.
-Now, go and lose yourself in the gallery’s art and splendour.
+When you reach the top floor – by stairs or by rickety lift – take a second to look down the stairwell before you head into the gallery: a cascade of blue and purple falls downwards like an excited flock of birds, in an installation woven by Sheffield-based artist Seiko Kinoshita.
+Now, go and lose yourself in the Graves's artworks and quiet splendour.

 The gallery opened in 1934 largely thanks to donations of both money and art by its namesake, the mail-order pioneer and local philanthropist J.G.
 Graves.
 From the entrance its permanent galleries loosely progress in reverse chronological order from the present day to the 16th century – starting with contemporary abstractions and a Damien Hirst (lent to the gallery by Jarvis Cocker), taking in 20th-century portraiture and landscapes by the likes of Gwen John and Vanessa Bell, works of 19th-century symbolism like Edward Burne-Jones's The Hours, a fair few portraits of ruff-wearing aristocrats, and ending with 400-year-old Dutch and Flemish scenes.
 In 2016 the gallery added to its permanent displays with Turner Prize-winner Grayson Perry's 8-metre-long Comfort Blanket, an attempt to capture Britishness in tapestry form.

 As well as representing the breadth of the city's fine art collection, the Graves never fails to throw up something interesting in its changing galleries.
 In recent years, it's hosted exhibitions of Robert Mapplethorpe photography, Andy Warhol self-portraits, the Blk Art Group's radical vision, and an overview of street photography spanning over 100 years.